Newsroom Veranstaltungen Team & Kontakt

 Our Educational Programme

-Our education and mediation work forms the interface between the Museum of Forced Labor and its public—the people of Weimar and the numerous visitors to the city.
-Whether for individual visitors or groups—our varied offerings are geared towards a wide range of target audiences: school children, students, trainees, and adults visiting in professional and non-professional contexts.
+Our education and mediation work forms the interface between the Museum of Forced Labor and its audience: the people of Weimar and the numerous visitors to the city.
+Whether for individual visitors or groups, our offerings are geared towards a wide range of target audiences: schoolchildren, students, trainees, and adults visiting in professional and non-professional contexts.

 Our methods and goals are dedicated to the work of historical and political education.
-Withing this process, our core aim is to foster an understanding for the past as a means of better understanding and actively shaping the present.
-For this purpose, we have formulated the follow basic principles:
+Within this process, our core aim is to foster an understanding for the past as a means of understanding and actively shaping the present.
+For this purpose, we have formulated the following principles:

 Interactive Mediation

 The Museum of Forced Labor understands itself as an exhibition space and place of learning.
-"Learning" does not simply entail mediating information but is a joint processes.
-Through interactive and discursive methods, we inspire audiences to jointly develop an understanding for history and to question the images that we carry in our heads.
-Together we discuss about the grey zones of perpetrator behaviours and assuming responsibility for the consequences of anti-Semitic, racist, anti-Roma, and anti-queer attitudes in history and their trajectories into the present.
-Using participatory formats for our educational offerings and working from the questions and assumptions of the participants, we aim to cultivate social and communicative competencies as well as creativity.
-We wish to facilitate innovative paths towards lifelong learning while also offering digital access to our materials and interactive opportunities.
+"Learning" does not simply entail the transmission of information; rather, it is a shared process.
+Through interactive and discursive methods, we inspire audiences to develop an understanding of history together, and to question the images that we carry in our heads.
+Together, we discuss the grey zones of perpetratorship and responsibility, as well as the consequences of anti-Semitic, racist, anti-Roma, and anti-queer attitudes in history and their trajectories into the present.
+Our educational offerings seek to cultivate social and communicative skills as well as creativity through a participatory format based around the questions and assumptions of participants.
+We wish to take innovative paths to facilitate lifelong learning, and to offer digital and interactive access to our materials.

 Critical Thinking and Democratic Participation

-By raising current awareness for the possibilities for action, motives, and social dynamics of the past, we aim to offer participants a means of reflecting on their own possible behaviours and attitudes in the present.
-Programs created for specific target groups are intended to increase sensitivity towards current social and political developments.
-Discussions about the norms and values of the kind of society we wish to inhabit is intended to work from the past to promote critical thinking and reflected judgments in our own lives.
+By visualizing the possibilities for action, motives, and social dynamics of the past, participant reflect on their attitudes and opportunities for action in the present.
+Programs created for specific target groups are intended to raise awareness of current social and political developments.
+By using history to discuss the norms and values of the society we wish to inhabit, we seek to enable critical thinking and apply critical reflections on history to our own lives.

 Participation and Networking